-One way it learns about promising work across the region is through its open inquiry process.
-It is pleased to receive organizational summaries from organizations that meet its eligibility requirements and fit with its program description, regardless of geography.
+The Foundation also remains open to new thinking about how to address poverty in the South.
+One way we learn about promising work across the region is through our open inquiry process.
+We are pleased to receive organizational summaries from organizations that meet our eligibility requirements and fit with our program description.

 Opportunity offered by: